Michael Duffy (footballer): International career

 On the 26 August 2018 it was reported that he intended to make the switch from playing for Northern Ireland to the Republic of Ireland.

 Michael Duffy was called up to the Home-Based Republic of Ireland under-18 by Paul Doolin on 1 February 2012 for a friendly game against Wales.
 On 15 February, he played the entire game in a 2–1 defeat at Ferrycarrig Park, Wexford.
 Duffy has since represented Northern Ireland at under-19 and under-21 level.
 He made his debut for the under-21 team on 9 September 2014 in a 4–1 defeat against Serbia at Shamrock Park, Portadown.
 On 24 August 2016 Duffy received his first call up to the senior Northern Ireland squad by manager Michael O'Neill.

 In August 2018 Duffy stated his intention of playing for the Republic of Ireland.
 In November 2020, Duffy's former manager Stephen Kenny revealed that Duffy would have made his most recent Republic of Ireland senior squad, but his international clearance had still not come through despite an 18 month wait.
-On the 6th February 2021, Duffy's transfer of eligibility from Northern Ireland to the Republic of Ireland was officially approved by FIFA after a 2 year wait.
+On 6 February 2021, Duffy's transfer of eligibility from Northern Ireland to the Republic of Ireland was officially approved by FIFA after a 2 year wait.